Bayes linear kinematics in a dynamic Bayesian survival model: Bayes linear kinematics in survival analysis

 Figure \ref{fig:compare2} shows an example where we set $ \alpha_{1}^{(0)}=\alpha_{2}^{(0)} $ and $ \theta_{i}^{(0)}=\alpha_{i}^{(0)}$ and the correlation between $ \eta_{1}^{(0)} $ and $ \eta_{2}^{(0)} $ is 0.7.
 The prior mean of $ \lambda_{i}$ is 1 for all $ \alpha_{i}^{(0)} $ but the prior standard deviation depends on $ \alpha_{i}^{(0)}$ so the adjusted standard deviations have been scaled by dividing by the prior standard deviations.
 For comparison, the posterior mean and standard deviation resulting from a full-Bayes analysis are shown.
 A bivariate normal prior was used for $ \eta_{1}$ and $\eta_{2}$, giving $ \lambda_{i}$ a lognormal prior but the parameters were chosen to match the mean and variance of the prior gamma distribution for $ \lambda_{i}$ in the Bayes linear kinematic case.
 Also shown is the result of a Bayes linear kinematic update directly based on $ \lambda_{i} $ rather than {\it via} $ \eta_{i}$, with a correlation of 0.7 between $ \lambda_{1}$ and $ \lambda_{2}$, which we term the ``identity-link'' method.
 In every case we set $ t=1/\lambda^{*}$ where $ \lambda^{*}$ is one prior standard deviation greater than the prior mean of $ \lambda_{i}$.

-In the case of an observed death, we see that the log-mode, lognormal and identity link methods all give very similar adjusted means which are slightly greater than the full-Bayes posterior mean for small $ \alpha$ but quickly converge towards it as $ \alpha $ increases.
-Of these three curves, log-mode is the lowest and lognormal the highest.
-The log-moment method, in contrast, gives adjusted means less than the full-Bayes posterior mean and which do not converge as quickly.
+In the case of an observed death, we see that the Bayes linear kinematic methods all give very similar adjusted means which are slightly greater than the full-Bayes posterior mean for small $ \alpha=\alpha^{(0)}_1=\alpha^{(0)}_2$ but quickly converge towards it as $ \alpha $ increases.
+As $\alpha$ increases the shape of a gamma distribution becomes more similar to that of a lognormal distribution.
+Of these three curves, log-mode is the lowest and log-moment the highest.
 The adjusted standard deviations give a similar picture except that the identity link method gives results closest to full-Bayes.

 In the case of a censored observation, the three Bayes linear kinematics (BLK) with log link methods give identical results.
 In fact, in the adjusted mean, the other two methods give results which are almost identical to these three.
 The means for the identity link and log link BLK methods are respectively slightly greater and slightly less than the full-Bayes means.
-There is more of a difference in the standard deviations with the log link BLK method being closer to full Bayes than identity link BLK method.
+There is more of a difference in the standard deviations with the log link BLK method being closer to full Bayes than the identity link BLK method.

-We prefer to use a log link method rather than identity link because of the guarantee of positive $ \lambda$, the non-increasing variance and the variance stabilisation.
+We prefer to use a log link method rather than an identity link because of the guarantee of positive $ \lambda$, the non-increasing variance and the variance stabilisation.
 Of the three log link BLK methods, the log-mode method is the simplest, comes closer to full Bayes than the log-moment method and, while its results are very similar to those of the lognormal method, they are very slightly closer to full Bayes.
 On these grounds, the log-mode method is our preferred method.